 - iv) Failure to comply with written or oral examination instructions and/or the instructions of invigilators and/or creating a disturbance shall constitute an examination irregularity.
-Any such examination irregularity shall be reported to the Deputy Registrar or his or her nominee who shall have power to remove the student from the examination room, and take such further steps as he or she may consider necessary including action under the Code of Practice for Plagiarism and Academic Misconduct. - v) The invigilator will submit a written report detailing the allegation of examination irregularity to the Deputy Registrar normally within twenty-four hours of the conclusion of the sitting and the Head of Department will be informed.
+Any such examination irregularity shall be reported to the Head of Student Records and Academic Registry or their nominee, who shall have the power to remove the student from the examination room and take such further steps as they may consider necessary, including action under the Code of Practice for Plagiarism and Academic Misconduct. - v) The invigilator will submit a written report detailing the allegation of examination irregularity to the Head of Student Records and Academic Registry normally within twenty-four hours of the conclusion of the sitting, and the Head of Department will be informed.
 The Executive Dean of School will investigate the matter further.
-Where it has been established after investigation that an examination irregularity has occurred, the case (taking into account the seriousness and nature of the misdemeanour) will be reported to the Examination Board and if necessary the Disciplinary Code will be invoked.
-Further details can be found in the Code will be invoked.
-Further details can be found in the Code will be invoked.
-Misconduct. - vi) Answers must be written in longhand in answer books and/or other papers provided as per the instructions on examination question paper rubrics, apart from exemptions made for particular Students as specified below, and be legible.
-Students who submit scripts, answers, or parts of answers which examiners find illegible may be liable to penalty.
-If the examiners decide that it is necessary to obtain a legible transcript before a script may be marked, the Student concerned will be liable for the cost of producing the transcript. - vii) Alternative examination arrangements, including exemption to the requirement to provide answers written in longhand, will be made where, on the basis of a temporary or permanent disability, UCB considers that the standard arrangements would place a Student at an unfair disadvantage.
+Where it has been established after the investigation that an examination irregularity has occurred, the case (taking into account the seriousness and nature of the misdemeanour) will be reported to the Examination Board and, if necessary, the Disciplinary Code will be invoked.
+Further details can be found in the Code of Practice on Plagiarism and Academic Misconduct. - vi) Answers must be written in longhand in answer books and/or other papers provided as per the instructions on examination question paper rubrics, apart from exemptions made for particular students, as specified below, and be legible.
+Students who submit scripts, answers, or parts of answers which examiners find illegible may be liable to a penalty.
+If the examiners decide that it is necessary to obtain a legible transcript before a script may be marked, the student concerned will be liable for the cost of producing the transcript. - vii) Alternative examination arrangements, including exemption from providing written answers in longhand, will be made where, on the basis of a temporary or permanent disability, UCB considers that the standard arrangements would place a student at an unfair disadvantage.
 The Examinations Unit will have ultimate responsibility for determining what arrangements will be made for individual students but will be advised by the UCB's Academic Support Services.
 Procedures for alternative examination arrangements shall be as specified in the Code of Practice on the Reasonable Adjustments for Students in Formal Written Examinations.